morinim/ultra/README.md

 ```
 (must be executed from the repository main directory)

-## License ##
+## License

 [Mozilla Public License v2.0][mpl2] (also available in the accompanying [LICENSE][license] file).

-## Versioning ##
+## Versioning

 Ultra does **not** use semantic versioning.
 Releases are tagged.

-Given a version number `MAJOR.MINOR.PATCH`, increment the:
+Given a version number `MAJOR.MINOR.PATCH`, increment when:

-- `MAJOR` version when there is a new major release or a significant update and/or API stabilization;
+- `MAJOR`.
+New major release or a significant update and/or API stabilization;
-- `MINOR` version when minor features are added;
+- `MINOR`.
+Minor features are added;
-- `PATCH` version when we make tiny changes, likely to go unnoticed by most.
+- `PATCH`.
+Tiny changes, likely to go unnoticed by most.

 This allows folks, immediately upon hearing about a new release, to get a rough sense of its scope.
 As to backwards compatibility — ideally every release, even major ones, are backwards-compatible... and when they cannot be, because an API is changing, it should be done in a way that it's not too difficult to upgrade.